-My goal was straight-forward, “Every day for an entire year, no matter how I felt, get out of myself to approach absolute strangers; asking if they would allow me to interview, photograph and publish their responses to a common set of questions.
-365 consecutive days–through rain and sun, from hot to cold, regardless if I was tired, healthy or ill, I missed none; and as I did, I fell in love with the world around me.
+My goal was straight-forward: Every day for an entire year, no matter how I felt or where I was, step out of my comfort zone to approach absolute strangers; asking if they would allow me to interview, photograph and publish their responses to a common set of questions.
+365 consecutive days–through rain and sun, from hot to cold, regardless if I was tired, healthy or ill—I never missed a day; and as the challenge progressed, I fell in love with the world.

 At first it was slow going, but things dramatically changed in December of 2011 when, unknown to me, WordPress featured my story as one of the top ten daily blogs to follow.
 Overnight a following of tens grew to a community of thousands; and, as readers, commenters and subscribers from all parts of the globe took notice, a movement was born.

 Since then, I’ve continued to author and publish hundreds of essays, photo narratives, videos and outreach advocating a set of balanced perspectives regarding how we view and treat one another, and how we use our digital device.
 A message that has been welcomed by many I meet and expanded through my presentations and appearances.
 I guess, in a way, I am an ambassador to a society-connecting call to action.
 One that is extremely relevant for this chapter in history: Empathy toward co-human and recognition of one another in face-to-face life—regardless of race, creed, gender, politics, attraction, religion, situation, or status.